 Indeed, the Red Lion remains Britain’s most popular pub sign.

 What was Britain’s pub called at the 1939 New York World’s Fair?
-There wasn’t one.
+There wasn’t a pub as such.

-Buttery is an obsolete term, and probably was in the 1930s, but was useful as an “olde Englyyshe” expression.
+Buttery is now an obsolete term and probably was in the 1930s, but was useful as an “olde Englyyshe” allusion.

-Also, since Prohibition had ended a mere six years earlier a euphemistic term was probably felt necessary to describe the part of an English eating place to get a drink.
+Also, since Prohibition had ended a mere six years earlier a euphemistic term was likely necessary to describe the part of an English eating place where you could get a drink.

 A website on the 1964 World’s Fair, from which the image above was selected, sets out this explanation of the pub’s mission, taken from a 1964 information release: